dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 \[Editor: do we specify a maximum length for the uri and message so that a device knows the maximum it needs to support?
 A smart device may have limited screen real estate.]

-## "completion" Object
+## "authorization" Object

-The completion object has the following attributes:
+The authorization object has the following attributes:

-+ **handle** - the completion handle.
++ **handle** - the authorization handle.
 This attribute is REQUIRED.

-+ **uri** - the completion URI.
++ **uri** - the authorization URI.
 This attribute is REQUIRED.

-+ **wait** - the amount of time in integer seconds the Client MUST wait before making the completion request.
++ **wait** - the amount of time in integer seconds the Client MUST wait before making the Authorization Request.
 This attribute is OPTIONAL.

+## "authentication" Object

+Returned if the Client requested authentication first.
+The authentication object has the following attributes:

++ **handle** - the authentication handle.
+This attribute is REQUIRED.

++ **uri** - the authentication URI.
+This attribute is REQUIRED.

-# Interaction Types {#Interaction}
+# Interaction Types {#InteractionType}
 If the AS wants the Client to initiate the interaction with the User, then the AS will return an interaction object {{interactionObject}} so that the Client can can hand off interactions with the User to the AS.
 The Client will initiate the interaction with the User in one of the following ways:

 ## "popup" Type